Stage 1 — LLM Fundamentals¶

 - Anthropic — Claude Model Overview — official model family overview, including 2026's Claude Fable 5 (

-claude-fable-5, Mythos-class, GA 2026-06-09) plus Opus 4.8 / Sonnet 5 / Haiku 4.5. ⚠️ Both Fable 5 and its sibling Mythos 5 (claude-mythos-5) had access suspended on 2026-06-12 by a US export-control directive (status · statement) and are currently unavailable with no restoration timeline; Opus 4.8 is the current top usable Claude tier. - anthropics/courses — Anthropic API Fundamentals ⭐⭐⭐⭐⭐ ★ 21k+ — Anthropic's official 5-course umbrella; module 1 "Anthropic API Fundamentals" maps to this stage.
+claude-fable-5, Mythos-class, GA 2026-06-09) plus Opus 5 / Sonnet 5 / Haiku 4.5.
+Fable 5 is the highest Claude tier; Opus 5 (launched 2026-07-24,claude-opus-5) is the current Opus-class flagship, and Opus 4.8 is still available as legacy (moved to the docs' Legacy section, not deprecated). - anthropics/courses — Anthropic API Fundamentals ⭐⭐⭐⭐⭐ ★ 22k+ — Anthropic's official 5-course umbrella; module 1 "Anthropic API Fundamentals" maps to this stage.
 Jupyter notebooks, runs on Claude 3 Haiku (cheapest), hands-on walkthrough of API essentials.

 - OpenAI Quickstart — first API call walkthrough